 Form 1040 schedules

-The “long form” 1040 is split up into many parts including your name and personal details, your submitting status (for example, married submitting together vs. individually), exemptions, earnings, adjustments to income, tax and credits, additional taxes, payments, and the final calculation of the sum you owe or that the IRS owes you.
+The “long form” 1040 is split up into many parts including your name and personal details, your submitting status (for example, married submitting together vs. individually), exemptions, earnings, adjustments to income, tax and credits, additional taxes, payments, and the final calculations of your tax refund or amount owed.

 A number of these parts include referrals to additional forms or schedules.
 This method keeps the 1040 from being unnecessarily long, because you can perform all of your computations related to particular items on the appropriate schedules rather than on the 1040 itself.

 There are at present one dozen schedules for the 1040, and scores of additional forms that could impact it.
 Below are several of the most prevalent: